 Beyond the wealth of information that is provided to you in this ASR, there are number of ways to keep informed about safety and security at UW-Madison.
-UW-Madison Police Department (UWPD) is active on Iwitter, Instagram and Facebook, as is the City of Madison Police Department.
+UW-Madison Police Department (UWPD) is active on X, Instagram and Facebook, as is the City of Madison Police Department.
 UWPD also frequently communicates through media releases about incidents that happen in and around the campus area.
 Members of the UW-Madison Police Department are actively engaged with the community through a variety of committees, liaison programs, and other assignments that focus on prevention, education, and community trust building both on and off campus to ensure the needs of our community are met.
+We view community safety not just a police department responsibility but as a partnership with our community in order to create a safe environment for our campus staff, students, and guests to work, learn, and play.